How to avoid capital gains tax

 Ways to avoid or minimize capital gains tax

-Most people are familiar with the various forms of taxes we pay, including income taxes, sales taxes, and property taxes.
-But a less commonly understood tax that many of us pay is the capital gains tax, which applies to many of the assets in our investment accounts, as well as physical assets like our home and valuable collectibles.
+Most people are familiar with the various forms of taxes, including income tax, sales tax, and property tax.
+But a less commonly understood tax that many of us pay is the capital gains tax, which applies to many of the assets in our investment accounts as well as physical assets, such as our home and valuables.

 Capital gains taxes can reduce the portion of our investment earnings that end up in our pockets, but there are plenty of ways to reduce them — or even avoid them altogether.